netdata/netdata/collectors/plugins.d/README.md

 -    `DISABLE` - disable this plugin
 -    `CLABEL` - add a label to a chart
 -    `CLABEL_COMMIT` - commit added labels to the chart.
+-    `FILLGAP` - fill gap with data for a single dimension.
+-    `DROPGAP` - delete gap information for the specified host.

 a single program can produce any number of charts with any number of dimensions each.